Note

 C = np.random.uniform(low=-10.0, high=10.0, size=(N, N))

-net.add_edges_from_matrix(source_var="tanh_op/m", target_var="li_op/m_in", nodes=nodes, weight=C)
+net.add_edges_from_matrix(source_var="tanh_op/m", target_var="li_op/m_in", source_nodes=nodes, weight=C)

 Next, we will generate the run function for that model using the default backend and no vectorization of the model equations.

-func, args = net.get_run_func(func_name="li_eval", file_name="li_novec", step_size=1e-3, in_place=False,
+func, args, _, _ = net.get_run_func(func_name="li_eval", file_name="li_novec", step_size=1e-3, in_place=False,

 vectorize=False)